 (c) during the whole of the billing cycle and the 2 immediately preceding billing cycles, the debtor was in default under the contract and, before the commencement of the first-mentioned billing cycle, the credit provider, in accordance with the contract, exercised a right not to provide further credit under the contract and did not, during the billing cycle, provide further credit.

-66. Credit provider to pay amounts owing to debtor upon request
+66. Credit provider to pay amounts owed to debtor upon request

 Where at any time there is an amount owing to the debtor by the credit provider under a continuing credit contract that exceeds the amount owing at that time by the debtor to the credit provider, the credit provider shall, upon request by the debtor pay that amount to the debtor.

-67. Civil penalty
+67. Breach of s.
+3(4), 59, 61, 91(1) etc., effect of

 (1) Subject to section 85, where, in relation to a billing cycle of a continuing credit contract —

-(a) the credit provider has not given notice in writing to the debtor of the annual percentage rate in respect of the contract in accordance with section 3(4) or 59;
+(a) the credit provider has not given notice in writing to the debtor of the annual percentage rate in respect of the contract in accordance with section 3(4) or 59; or

 (b) the credit charge —